steve3535/gitlab-university/day-2/1-project-management.md

 | ci-cd        | #9C27B0 | CI/CD pipeline tasks |

 To create labels:
-1. Go to Settings → Labels
+1. Go to Manage → Labels
 2. Click "New label"
 3. Create each label with the specified colors
 4. Add meaningful descriptions